api-platform/docs/core/getting-started.md

             pagination_items_per_page: 25    # optional
 ```

-If and only if you are using the XML or the YAML, you need to tell API Platform configuration to load it:
+If you prefer to use XML or YAML files instead of annotations, you must configure API Platform to load the appropriate files:

 ```yaml
 # api/config/packages/api_platform.yaml